svk31/bitshares-report/README.md

 [![cc-by-sa](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)

 # Usage
-This script requires Node to run; either install Node locally and run
+This script requires Node to run; install Node locally and run:

 ```
 npm install
 node app.js myUsername [debug] [no_grouping] [op_type_filter]
 ```

-In either case, replace `myUsername` with the Bitshares user you wish to make a report for.
+Replace `myUsername` with the Bitshares user you wish to make a report for.
 Since Bitshares data is completely open, there are no login credentials needed to get a full transaction report on any user.

 The debug, no_grouping and op_type_filter parameters are optional.
 `debug = true|false, default = false`